IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ##### 2:4.X9.4.1.1 Trigger Events

-The Manager accepts a notification event request and this Subscriber has listed this event type in its subscription.
+The Manager accepts a notification event request (e.g. context events, syncerror events or other infrastructure events such as heartbeat events) and this Subscriber has listed this event type in its subscription.

 ##### 2:4.X9.4.1.2 Message Semantics